tom-doerr/path_scripts/src/task_list.md

    - Priority: MEDIUM
    - Status: Not started
    - Notes: Will require significant refactoring of execution logic

+4. **Add Direct Model Chat Mode** - Allow users to chat directly with the model from the interface.
+   - Priority: MEDIUM
+   - Status: Partially implemented
+   - Notes: Need to improve the conversation flow and context preservation

+5. **Improve Multiline Input Handling** - Better handling of pasted multiline content.
+   - Priority: MEDIUM
+   - Status: Basic implementation
+   - Notes: Need to detect and handle multiline pastes more intelligently

 ## Low Priority Tasks